-You may have noticed that not all these functions are declared in LivingEntity itself.
+You may have noticed that not all these functions are declared in EntityLiving itself.
 This is where Java gets a little messy.
 The familiar entity objects incorporate a lot of different parent recipes.
-For instance, a Cow is an Animals, but also an Ageable, a Creature, a LivingEntity, a Damageable object, and, of course, an Entity.
+For instance, a Cow is an Ageable, an EntityAnimal, an EntityLiving object, and, of course, an Entity.

 That means it uses functions from all these different parents.
-Because Cow inherits from Ageable, you get functions where you can alter a Cow property to change its age-make it a baby or an adult-let it breed or not, and so on.
+For example, because Cow inherits from Ageable, you get functions where you can alter a Cow property to change its growing age.

 A Player, on the other hand, does not use Ageable, so you can't turn players into babies, even if they're acting like them.
-Instead, a Player has a whole different set of functions available, including functions to change the weather, the time of day, and the player's experience level, food level, inventory, and so on.
+Instead, a Player has a whole different set of functions available, including functions to set and get the player's experience level, food level, inventory, and so on.